petra-Nam/education/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at [your-email@example.com].
+If you have any questions or suggestions, please feel free to contact me at [petranamatovu@gmail.com].

 ---